sdegroot/iamgroot-blog-archetype/content/post/what-if-recruiters-would-be-software-engineers-themselves.md

 coverImage: /images/recruitment/select-people.jpg
 ---

 Most people in my profession will recognize the struggle.
 You're receiving several messages a day from recruiters.
 On one hand, this makes you very happy because it means that there is a lot of work and, you are wanted!
-Though, there is anther side to this story: the recruiters.
+Though, there is another side to this story: the recruiters.
 Some would call it a love-hate relationship.
 But, what is actually happening here?
 And can we maybe change it for the better?

 <!--more-->

 Information Technology is everywhere.
-For one day, try to avoid all interaction with computer systems.
-This is next to impossible.
+For one day, try to avoid all interaction with computer systems, this is next to impossible.
 Even if you put away your computer, phone, tablet, alarm clock and any other personal devices, you would still interact with a system probably at least every five minutes once.
 There is barely anything left that does not have a processor in it.
-I mean, think of these: traffic lights, trains, clocks, GPS, tapwater, central heating and there are so many more...
+I mean, think of these: traffic lights, trains, clocks, GPS, tapwater, central heating, your creditcard and there are so many more...
 (Smart) technology can sometimes be found in places where you wouldn't expect it.
 Examples are the light on your bike, your doorbell or even [your lighter](http://slighter.com/)!

 This also means that there is an enormous demand for people who can build these systems...
 As a software engineer I feel like there is a surplus of jobs compared to the amount of skilled people.
 Of course, we have to take into account that not all jobs are created equal, neither are the people.
 And the more skills required for a certain job, the smaller the talent pool is.